Continuity

 - If they match and the (two-sided) limit exists, move on to condition 3.

-Check condition 3: Limit f(a)
+Check condition 3: If limit

 Compare the limit from condition 2 with the function value from condition 1.